Yshulga1/buttons_SimpleFi/README.md

 Thank you for your challenge.
 Please, find a components folder with reusable button.

+Inside the /compoents/Button folder I've created Button which tackes required props and passes them to the Button component.
+As an alternative solution, I've experemented with buttons and created seperate button components based on their type with styled-components extention and <ThemeProvider> wrapper component.

 ## Available Scripts

 In the project directory, you can run: